jaxio/jaxio.github.com/documentation/celerio/eula.md

 ---
 layout: doc
-title: Celerio End User Licence Agreement
+title: Celerio End User License Agreement
 ---
-# Celerio End User Licence Agreement
+# Celerio End User License Agreement

 The SOFTWARE PRODUCT (CELERIO) is protected by copyright laws and international copyright treaties, as well as other intellectual property laws and treaties.